ethandrzb/FirstSteps_F446RE_WS2812/README.md

       5. Clock phase (CPHA): 1 Edge
    3. NVIC settings
       1. **SPI global interrupt: Enabled**
-4. Change `NUM_LEDS` in `Core/Inc/WS2812.h` to the number of LEDs in your LED strip or daisy chain
+4. Change the value of the `NUM_PHYSICAL_LEDS` macro in `Core/Inc/WS2812.h` to the number of LEDs in your LED strip or daisy chain
 5. Change the handle of the SPI interface referenced at the top of `Core/Src/WS2812.c` to the one you configured in STM32CubeMX in Step 3.
 By default, the library is configured to use **SPI3**.

 ```